maxned/Bot-the-Builder/JosueFiles/README.md

 | 0             | Z             |     10 |
 | 0             | Z             |     15 |

-Example of other acceptable csv format:<br/>
+Example of other acceptable csv format (which contains index number in col 0:<br/>

 |     | winner        | opponent      | seconds|
 |---  | -------------:|:-------------:| -----: |